Freddie Knott: Pre-war sporting career

 Knott made his first-class cricket debut for Kent County Cricket Club in early August 1910, a week after playing for the Public Schools XI.
 Kent had a very strong batting lineup and won the County Championship in 1910.
 In his "trial" Knott played well and The Times wrote that he "more than fulfilled expectation", including scoring a century in his first home match against Worcestershire at Dover and he was awarded his county cap in his first season.
 In its review of the season the paper said that although he "must be a fine player" but suggested some ways that his technique could be improved; at the end of August the same paper had commented that "his style is not altogether convincing" despite the number of runs he had scored.
 He played in six of Kent's matches during the season.

 Knott went up to Oxford later in 1910 and at the start of the 1911 season he was considered one of the players around whom "interest naturally centred", going up with a "great reputation" and as the "most promising freshman who had gone up to either university in a long time".
 Plum Warner picked him out as one of the young players who could "keep up the reputation of English cricket in the near future" in that season's edition of Wisden, but Knott failed to live up to his potential in 1911.
-He made his first-class debut for the university side against Kent but was disappointing in his first season, doing "hardly anything" and failing to win a blue.
+He made his first-class debut for the university team against Kent but was disappointing in his first season, doing "hardly anything" and failing to win a blue.

-It was at rugby that Knott was more successful in his first year at Oxford, winning a blue for the University side and playing for The Rest against England in January 1911.
-He won further rugby blues in each season from 1911 and 1913 and played in the England side against The Rest in 1912, although he did not win an England cap.
-Knott played at fly-half in the Oxford side alongside Ronald Poulton at scrum-half, one of the most "exciting and influential" players of the time.
+It was at rugby that Knott was more successful in his first year at Oxford, winning a blue for the University team and playing for The Rest against England in January 1911.
+He won further rugby blues in each season from 1911 and 1913 and played in the England team against The Rest in 1912, although he did not win an England cap.
+Knott played at fly-half in the Oxford team alongside Ronald Poulton at scrum-half, one of the most "exciting and influential" players of the time.

-After his disappointing 1911 season, Knott "redeemed to some extent his reputation" in 1912 and was back in the university side, playing in the University Match.
-He maintained his place in the side and was captain in 1914, although he played rarely for Kent in these seasons and only made 11 appearances for the county side in total, six of which had come during 1910.
+After his disappointing 1911 season, Knott "redeemed to some extent his reputation" in 1912 and was back in the university team, playing in the University Match.
+He maintained his place in the team and was captain in 1914, although he played rarely for Kent in these seasons and only made 11 appearances for the county team in total, six of which had come during 1910.
 He never fulfilled his potential as a schoolboy and was considered "that sad disappointment at Oxford" by Sydney Pardon in his editor's notes in Wisden in 1920.

 In all Knott made 40 appearances in first-class matches before the outbreak of the First World War, 29 for the university.
 On graduating he took up a position as a teacher at Marlborough College in August 1914.